csvpath/csvpath/docs/qualifiers.md

 | Yes      | No      | Yes       |

 ## Arbitrary Names
-You can also add an arbitrary string to a function name.
-This additional name is for the function's internal use, typically to name a variable.
+You can also add an arbitrary string to a function name or a variable.

+When used with functions, this additional name is for the function's internal use, typically to name a variable.

 As an example, the `tally()` function sets an internal variable under the key 'tally'.
 This variable would be overwritten if you used two `tally()` functions in one csvpath.
 Adding a name qualifier fixes that problem: